find your perfect postgrad program

 Postgraduate Programs in Production vary enormously depending on what element of production they are specialising in, for example clothing production, food production or the motor industry.

 There is a vast selection of engineering and production courses available in the UK, so you should be able to find one offering exactly what you want.
 However make sure you find out exactly what your preferred course entails, as often similarly titled courses can offer quite different modules of study.

-What Postgraduate Programs in Engineering and Production are on offer?
+What PG programs in Engineering & Production are on offer?

 Generally speaking there are two types of postgraduate program in the UK: taught and research.
 Taught programs are those in which a large proportion of the learning is facilitated through classroom, seminar, tutorial and supervised laboratory work, and which are at least partially assessed by examination or coursework.
 The learning on a research program, on the other hand, will take place through the pursuit of a self-directed project that aims to make a new contribution to human knowledge (although it will almost always be part of a broader research program at an institutional level).

 Despite this fundamental division, all masters programs will contain some self-directed research, while there are also programs, such as the Doctor of Engineering (DEng), which combine both taught and research elements, and which are aimed at engineers who are established in their careers.
 There are also integrated and funded four-year programs that are much coveted.
 These are known as ‘1+3’ programs because they are made up of a one-year masters followed by a three-year PhD.

 Another variation of taught programs is the conversion course.
 Instead of just being a means to continue your understanding of a subject you already know well, some taught programs are aimed at students from outside the discipline who wish to change the direction of their career.
 These conversion programs will be characterised by an intense and in-depth introduction to the subject.Find postgraduate programs in PRODUCTION